 Happy Independence Day to my American friends!

-While the country celebrates freedom, the asylum-seekers detained in horrible conditions on the southern border also deserve to be in our thoughts.
+While the country celebrates freedom, the asylum-seekers detained in horrible conditions on the southern border, with no freedom and no justice, also deserve to be in our thoughts.

 The Declaration of Independence states: